lhocquemiller/lhocquemiller.github.io/vibe-coding-how-we-quietly-opened-the-gates-of-the-bug-factory.md

 title: Vibe Coding
 ---

-# Vibe coding: How we quietly opened the gates of the bug factory
+# Vibe coding: How we opened the gates of the bug factory

 Text here